theCalcaholic/davjutant/README.md

 python main.py
 ```

 Meant to be used with https://github.com/kffl/nextcloud-webhooks.
-Configure it as such:
+Configure it like this:

 ```php
 # config.php